 Case notes for each blood alcohol case are taken directly into JusticeTrax contemporaneously with the opening of the item.
 In the event that JusticeTrax is unavailable, notes may be taken by hand and later transferred into JusticeTrax by scanning in the handwritten notes and also transferring the data to the electronic sheet.
-This is necessary due to report generation requirements related to the electronic worksheet.
+Completion of the electronic worksheet is necessary due to report generation requirements related to the electronic worksheet.
 The blood alcohol section has a set worksheet to fill out for each case.
 Additional information may be entered in the notes or comments areas of the worksheet.